Filing the last RTI return for 2019-20

 2) – File the EPS

-Bring up the RTI schedule (click ‘Pay – Employer’s RTI schedule’).
-You will see an EPS scheduled for 5 April 2019.
+Click ‘Pay – Employer’s RTI schedule’.
+You will see an EPS scheduled for 5 April 2020.
 (You can if you wish file this EPS before 5 April if you are ready to do so and there are no figures to report on the EPS – otherwise you should wait until after 5 April.)
-The ‘Due Date’ for the EPS is shown as 5th April 2019, but in reality you have until 19th April 2019 to submit this return, as this is the date by which HMRC require a return marked as the ‘Final Submission for the Year’.
+The ‘Due Date’ for the EPS is shown as 5th April 2020, but in reality you have until 19th April 2020 to submit this return, as this is the date by which HMRC require a return marked as the ‘Final Submission for the Year’.

 Click on ‘View/File’ to view the return.